tryingsomestuff/Minic/README.md

 * 0.78 : candidate
 * 0.79 : bug fix in SEE, pondering and analysis mode
 * 0.80 : level from 0 to 10.
 0 is random mover, 10 is full strength
+* 0.81 : working on random mover and pondering
+* 0.82 : finally a working pondering release ...

 ## Thanks